-A workspace app you use should look and feel great because being member-focused it supports the coworking brand image and should impress the user.
+A workspace app you use should look and feel great because being member-focused it supports the coworking brand image and impresses the user.
 A cool coworking brand will never offer its members old school or unusable apps because this will negatively impact its reputation.

 - Other software: Most of the all-inclusive coworking management systems update their mobile apps once every 6-12 months.
 This happens rarely because mobile apps are an afterthought, not the main product.